The Roman Roots: January Is a Door

 Dreams for the New Year

 Start your January with inspiration! ¡Qué tengas un buen año!
 Have a good year!
-Wanna understand there verb TENER?
+Wanna understand the verb TENER?
 Dive into two new articles:

 Learn Spanish for Just $9.50/Hour